 |Year||DMCA Complaints||Malware Activity Flags||Police Requests|

-This honesty is great, but read on about what CyberGhost may be doing with your data internally.
+This honesty is great, but read about what CyberGhost may be doing internally with your data.

 I tested CyberGhost on Windows, macOS, and Linux using the browser extensions and Android.
 I had no issues with CyberGhost on any device.

 You can add protected apps to your list on your desktop, and CyberGhost will automatically launch and connect when you open them.
 I tried it with Netflix, and it worked flawlessly.

 It automatically connected me to a US server, allowing me to head straight to Netflix US without any other manual configuration.
 It is quite a useful feature.
 It also means that if you're using a risky app like a torrenting client you don't need to worry about compromising your security if you accidentally forget to connect.